nicolidin/CloudTechnoFirstAssignmentStackExchange/README.md

 ## 1. Acquire the top 200,000 posts by viewcount (see notes on Data Acquisition)

-The aim of this part 1 is to retrieve 4 csv of 50 000 rows each.
+The aim of this part 1 is to retrieve 4 csv of 50 000 rows each to finally get the top 200 000 posts represented by rows.

-We firtly start to get 50 000 row above a magic number.
+We firtly start to get 50 000 row above with a magic number in our query.

 ![QueryResultsSupTo111930](./cloudScreen/QueryResultsSupTo111930.png)